remix-run/react-router/README.md

 We believe very strongly in iterative migration, not rewrites, for applications.
-We are working on a migration guide, but the basic strategy is that both versions will be runnable in tandem (due to npm limitations, we'll publish the previous version seperately so both can be installed).
+We are working on a migration guide, but the basic strategy is that both versions will be runnable in tandem (due to npm limitations, we'll publish the previous version separately so both can be installed).

 You will be able to take routes one-by-one and migrate them to the new